 Know the main types of ergonomics

-Human Factors and Ergonomics (HFE) can be further divided into three main subfields: physical ergonomics, cognitive ergonomics, and organizational ergonomics, in order to evaluate their individual and combined effects on people working within a system.
+Human Factors and Ergonomics (HFE) can be broadly categorized into three principal subfields: physical ergonomics, cognitive ergonomics, and organizational ergonomics.
+This classification helps researchers and practitioners assess both the individual and combined effects of these dimensions on people operating within a system.

-In simple terms, physical ergonomics deals with the human body and its physical characteristics, cognitive ergonomics focuses on the human mind, and organizational ergonomics concerns the systems and the unique cultures within them.
+In simple terms, physical ergonomics is concerned with the human body and its physical characteristics, cognitive ergonomics focuses on mental processes and human cognition, and organizational ergonomics addresses the structures, systems, and distinctive cultures within which people work.

 A. Physical Ergonomics

-Physical ergonomics deals with the physical load on the human body during activities such as work, exercise, household chores, or exposure to harmful noise.
-In other words, physical ergonomics examines physical injuries resulting from physical tasks.
+Physical ergonomics focuses on the physical demands placed on the human body during activities such as work, exercise, household tasks, or exposure to harmful noise.
+In other words, it examines the physical strain and injuries that may result from performing such activities.

-In this article, we further explain the fields of physical ergonomics, risk assessment, heavy labor, repetitive tasks, and sedentary work.
-Physical ergonomics is concerned with physical pressure on the human body.
-A framework has been presented regarding exposure to physical stressors and their potential effects on the human body.
-These factors cause the body to be placed in various postures and perform movements, as well as being exposed to a series of external forces; over time, these lead to mechanical and physiological responses that directly depend on the physical capacities of the user or operator.
+This area of ergonomics addresses topics such as risk assessment, heavy manual labor, repetitive tasks, and sedentary work.
+It is primarily concerned with the physical pressures imposed on the body and the ways in which these pressures affect human performance and well-being.
+A general framework has been developed to explain how exposure to physical stressors can influence the body.
+These stressors require individuals to adopt different postures, perform various movements, and withstand external forces.
+Over time, such demands can lead to mechanical and physiological responses that depend directly on the physical capacities of the user or operator.

-Physical ergonomics relates to the impact of anatomy, anthropometry, biomechanics, physiology, and the physical environment on physical activity.
-Areas of focus in physical ergonomics include the consequences of repetitive motion, manual handling, workplace safety, comfort in using portable devices, keyboard design, working postures, and the work environment.
+Physical ergonomics is closely related to anatomy, anthropometry, biomechanics, physiology, and the physical environment, all of which shape human physical activity.
+Key areas of focus include the effects of repetitive motion, manual material handling, workplace safety, comfort in the use of portable devices, keyboard design, working postures, and the overall work environment.

-Certain factors increase the risk of ergonomic injuries, also known as work-related musculoskeletal disorders (WMSDs).
-Ergonomic injuries can include back, neck, or shoulder pain, carpal tunnel syndrome, or other symptoms such as numbness in the arms or legs, swelling in the feet, and even psychological factors.
-These injurious factors are as follows:
+Certain factors increase the likelihood of ergonomic injuries, also referred to as work-related musculoskeletal disorders (WMSDs).
+These injuries may manifest as pain in the back, neck, or shoulders, carpal tunnel syndrome, or other symptoms such as numbness in the arms or legs, swelling in the feet, and even psychological strain.
+The main contributing risk factors are outlined below:

 Several harmful situations in physical ergonomics that require greater attention are listed below.

-These are postures or positions that can cause serious injuries over the long term; correcting these positions is one of the primary goals of physical ergonomics.
+These refer to postures or positions that can lead to significant long-term injuries.
+Correcting these harmful positions is one of the primary objectives of physical ergonomics.

-Risk assessment and hazard prevention are among the main issues in physical ergonomics.
-Prevention is one of the primary goals of physical ergonomics.
-This involves implementing methods that reduce the risk of developing musculoskeletal disorders.
+Risk assessment and hazard prevention are fundamental components of physical ergonomics.
+Prevention is one of its primary objectives and involves implementing strategies that reduce the likelihood of developing musculoskeletal disorders.

 Causes of physical injury

-This guideline provides a long list of hazards that may occur in occupational environments.
-Here, we examine four major types of work that can cause physical injury.
-For each of these, we systematically address potential hazards, methods of risk assessment, and preventive measures.
+These guidelines outline a wide range of potential hazards that may arise in occupational environments.
+In this section, four major categories of work that may lead to physical injury are examined.
+For each category, potential hazards, methods of risk assessment, and appropriate preventive measures are systematically discussed.

 Heavy work